 Cervical Spine - an integrated manual therapy approach

-This two-day cervical spine course comprises an integrated manual therapy approach to the treatment of neck pain.
-The focus of examination and treatment is on the articular, neural, and motor systems, particularly of the C2-7 region.
+This one-day cervical spine course comprises an integrated manual therapy approach to the treatment of neck pain.
+Examination and treatment considers articular, neural, and motor systems, particularly of the C2-7 region.
 Essential background theory is covered, but the emphasis is on practical sessions.
-The content draws on work by many key manual therapists including Maitland, Edwards, Mulligan, Elvey, and Jull.
-Case studies are used to develop clinical reasoning and illustrate common clinical conditions.
+The content draws on work by many key manual therapists including Maitland, Edwards, Mulligan, and Elvey.
 The evidence informing clinical practice is highlighted throughout the course.

 The ratio of participants to tutors is kept low (maximum of 12:1) to ensure a high level of supervision and feedback.